dpquoc/logits-processor-zoo/README.md

 The goal is to make LLM generate "3" as an answer.

 ### TriggerPhraseLogitsProcessor
-A logits processor which triggers phrases when it encounters a given token.
+A logits processor which triggers phrases when it encounters a given token or after a specified time.
 One common use case is to force writing python code just after thinking:
 ```python
 trigger_python = TriggerPhraseLogitsProcessor(phrase="\n```python", trigger_token_phrase="</think>",